AllisonAnz/Stock-Simulator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project can be used as a stock enthusist, or someone that wants to see how to create their own stock simulator.
+This project can be used as a stock enthusist, or someone that wants to create their own trading simulator.

 <!-- ROADMAP -->